Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Organizations The Lionsberg Way.md

 We are co-creating these recommendations in concert with various sovereigns in the coalition, and intend to continuously improve them to reflect the [[Current Best Understanding]] of the [[Community]].

-In the context of the [[Lionsberg Integrated Delivery System]], you may also hear Groups or Organizations referred to as Integrated Program Delivery Teams [[IPD Teams]].
+In the context of the [[Lionsberg Integrated Delivery System]], you may also hear Groups or Organizations referred to as Integrated Delivery Teams.
 These are relatively interchangeable [[Word Tool|Word Tools]] meant to point at autonomous groups collaborating in service of a Goal.

 ## Purpose of Organizations
 Organizations emerge to help groups of people accomplish what individuals cannot accomplish in isolation.